Ganesha Hindu God - The Remover of Obstacles

 In Hindu ideology weapons are often viewed as symbolic tools to destroy the ego rather than to cause any type of bloodshed.

-In sculpture the position of Lord Ganesh's trunk has a symbolic meaning.
-If the trunk turns to the Ganesh's left, that is the direction for success in the world.
+In sculpture the position of Lord Ganesha's trunk has a symbolic meaning.
+If the trunk turns to the Ganesha's left, that is the direction for success in the world.
 It is a position associated with grihasthas, or householders.
 To his right, the trunk represents moksha, good for renouncing the world.
 When one chooses a Ganesh sculpture that is proper for their own spiritual path the trunk position is one thing that is good to keep in mind.

-How Ganesh came to have the head of an elephant is explained in various stories.
+How Ganesha came to have the head of an elephant is explained in various stories.
 One account of his birth is that Parvati formed him from the rubbings of her body so that he might stand guard at the door while she bathed.
-When Shiva approached, unaware this was his son, he was enraged at being kept away from his wife and proceeded to lop off the head of Ganesh.
+When Shiva approached, unaware this was his son, he was enraged at being kept away from his wife and proceeded to lop off the head of Ganesha.

 To ease Parvati's grief, Shiva promised to cut off the head of the first living thing he saw and attach it to the body.
 That creature was an elephant.
-The Hindu God Ganesh was thus restored to life and rewarded for his courage by being made lord of new beginnings and guardian of entrances.
-A prayer to Ganesh is invariably accompanied by smashing a coconut, symbolic of smashing the undesirable forces inherent in oneself.
+The Hindu God Ganesha was thus restored to life and rewarded for his courage by being made lord of new beginnings and guardian of entrances.
+A prayer to Ganesha is invariably accompanied by smashing a coconut, symbolic of smashing the undesirable forces inherent in oneself.